Now Reading

 Ceiling Height Variable

 Note: Only read this section if your ceiling height is taller than 10ft.
-If your ceiling height is below 10ft, the Lumen Method above and the lumens calculator below will be sufficient for determining the required light output for your application.
+If your ceiling height is below 10ft, our lumens calculator will be sufficient for determining the required light output for your application.

 Wall Color Variable